Anemia and menstruation: risks and treatments of iron deficiency

 - pumpkin seeds

-- some green vegetables (green beans, spinach, Brussels sprouts) but also seaweed
+- certain green vegetables (green beans, spinach, Brussels sprouts), as well as seaweed

 - dark chocolate

-If a change in diet is not enough, it is possible to take food supplements, or even medication, which will aim to restore the iron level in the blood.
-This is often a solution that is prescribed in cases of ferritin deficiency.
+If a change of diet isn't enough, it's possible to take dietary supplements, or even medication, to restore iron levels in the blood.
+This solution is often prescribed in cases of ferritin deficiency.

 Avoid drinking tea or coffee after meals

-Finally, avoid at all costs tea or coffee after eating.
-Indeed, these drinks prevent the absorption of the iron contained in food by the body: you would risk a lack of iron during your menstrual bleeding because of a bad assimilation!
-On the other hand, the famous vitamin C would have a positive role to play in theabsorption of non-heme iron when taken at the same time as these foods, because it improves its bioavailability.
+Finally, avoid tea or coffee at all costs after eating.
+These beverages prevent the body from absorbing the iron contained in food: you risk iron deficiency during menstrual bleeding due to poor assimilation!
+Conversely, the famous vitamin C is said to play a positive role in theabsorption of non-heme iron when taken at the same time as these foods, as it improves its bioavailability.

-What are periods like when you have anemia?
+What are your periods like when you're anemic?

-People with anemia often have longer and heavier periods.
-Menstruation is not a happy time for people with low hemoglobin because the effects of menstrual bleeding are more pronounced.
-But this is not always the case and the deficiency may have another origin!
+People with anemia often have longer, heavier periods.
+Menstruation is therefore not a happy time for people with low hemoglobin levels, since the effects of menstrual bleeding are all the more pronounced.
+But this is not always the case, and the deficiency may have another origin!

-What are the dangers of anemia when you have your period?
+What are the dangers of anaemia during menstruation?

-Anemia related to menstruation is quite common.
-It will cause symptoms that are more or less disabling on a daily basis.
+Anemia linked to menstruation is quite common.
+It causes symptoms that are more or less disabling in everyday life.
 If you suffer from an excessively abundant or even hemorrhagic menstrual flow, consult your doctor!
-This may hide an underlying pathology.
+It may conceal an underlying pathology.

 - Heavy periods: how to manage this flow?

-- Toxic shock syndrome: how to avoid and treat it?
+- Toxic shock syndrome: how can it be avoided and treated?

 - Light periods: what are the causes and solutions?

-- Mycosis and menstruation: how to treat them?
+- Mycoses and periods: how to treat them?

 - Itching before the period: how to reduce it?

-- Hormones and periods: what happens during the menstrual cycle?
+- Hormones and menstruation: what happens during the menstrual cycle?

-- Blood clots during menstruation: what to do?
+- Blood clots during periods: what to do?

 - Painful periods: how to relieve them?
 Causes and advice